netscaler/netscaler-adc-metrics-exporter/README.md

 </details>
 <br>

-Stats (of counter and guage type) for enities such as http, tcp, ip, and service_groups is seen in the example response given above.
+Stats (of counter and gauge type) for enities such as http, tcp, ip, and service_groups is seen in the example response given above.
 Labels attached to each stat appear in the curly braces ```{}``` next to the stat name.

 Prometheus and Grafana Integration